Arthur Calder-Marshall: Life and career

 In 1937, Calder-Marshall wrote scripts for MGM although none appears to have been filmed.

 Calder-Marshall's fiction and non-fiction covered a wide range of subjects.
 He himself remarked, "I have never written two books on the same subject or with the same object."

 In the 1960s, Calder-Marshall took on commissioned work which included a novelisation of the Dirk Bogarde film Victim.
 He has additionally been proposed as the author of The Adventures of James Bond Junior 003½ a children's novel about British spy James Bond's nephew, published under the pseudonym R. D. Mascott.

 With his wife, documentary screenplay-writer Ara (born Violet Nancy Sales), he was the father of the actress Anna Calder-Marshall and the grandfather of the actor Tom Burke.
+He and his wife visited the English novelist Malcolm Lowry in Mexico and attested to his chronic alcoholism-fuelled creative processes in an interview they gave which was included in the 1976 documentary Volcano: An Inquiry into the Life and Death of Malcolm Lowry.

 Media adaptations

 Orson Welles adapted The Way to Santiago in 1941 for RKO.
-However Welles's troubles with the studio meant that no film got made.
+However Welles's troubles with the studio meant that no film was made.

 James Mason purchased the film rights to Occasion of Glory, intending to make this project his directorial debut.
 Mason hired Christopher Isherwood to write the script.